JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/073_Binary_Tree_General_106._Construct_Binary_Tree_from_Inorder_and_Postorder_Traversal.md

     - The elements to the left of the root in the inorder array represent the left subtree, and the elements to the right represent the right subtree.

 - **Postorder Traversal** (Left, Right, Root): The postorder traversal of a binary tree recursively visits the left subtree first, then visits the right subtree, followed by the root node.
-    - All the nodes from the left subtree are the first part of the postorde array, and followed by all the nodes from the right subtree, and elements of the left subtree, and the last node in the postorder array is the root node of the current subtree.
+    - All the nodes from the left subtree are the first part of the postorder array, and followed by all the nodes from the right subtree, and the last node in the postorder array is the root node of the binary tree.

 Using these properties, we can recursively construct the tree and its left and right subtrees using the corresponding parts of the inorder and postorder arrays.